teeyohan/BETA-main/README.md

   <img width="80%" alt="" src="BETA.png">
 </div>

-Parts of the code are borrowed from https://github.com/AminParvaneh/alpha_mix_active_learning.

 ## Setup
 The dependencies are in requirements.txt.
 Python=3.8 is recommended for the installation of the environment.